Years ago, my son, a new age-worthy boy scout, asked me about a topic he’s heard before and was mentioned more often in his new scout unit.

 You may not have much trust to begin with, which will make an apology seem like a condescending gesture, a trick, or a diversion.
 Consequently, it may consume even more trust.

 Of course, the mistake you made should not have been grave because it might require outside intervention.
-Otherwise, if those you extend trust to do not respond well, then you learned something about them that may be valuable in future decisions.
+Otherwise, if those you extend trust to do not respond well, then you learn something about them that may be valuable in future decisions.

 Or, it may indicate your leadership ecosystem is in bad shape and requires additional attention.